Novel Synopsis: How to Write a Synopsis for your Novel

 This method of writing a novel synopsis worked for me.
 When I entered the Terry Pratchett Prize, I had to submit a one-page summary of my novel, A Kill in the Morning.
 They shortlisted my novel for the prize, which led to it being bought and published by Transworld.

 Read the opening of the published novel for free by clicking here or on the cover:

 So, next time you’re trying to write a one page novel synopsis, don’t despair, just remember:

-If you’d like to discuss writing a novel synopsis, or need help with your synopsis, email me.
+If you’d like help with your synopsis, email me.
 Otherwise please feel free to share the article using the buttons below.